-The optimal theoretical process for training needs analysis is for L&D to conduct an individual knowledge profile of every employee, which would then be compared with the ideal or required knowledge profile on a role-by-role basis.
-Then the L&D function could highlight the greatest systemic areas of weakness and work with the functional leaders to force rank the respective results to best match the greatest operational requirement/benefit.
+The optimal theoretical process for any training needs analysis is for L&D to conduct an individual knowledge profile of every employee, which would then be compared with the ideal or required knowledge profile on a role-by-role basis.
+Then the L&D function could highlight the greatest systemic areas of weakness and work with the functional leaders to force rank the respective results to best match the greatest operational requirement/benefit, identifying the training needs analysis.
 These lead indicators can if necessary be cross-correlated with the lagging indicators already available to the employer. i.e. the output measures for that job profile.

 E.g. If the training needs analysis shows that customer service staff in Site A have low knowledge of the complaints process and the scorecard for the Customer service function shows that complaints closure and Customer Satisfaction measures for complaint handling is poor then the lead and lag indicators correlate and training is almost certainly required.

 Conducted in this way the L&D function can ensure that every penny of training is specifically targeted at the areas of greatest benefit and training is entirely focussed on an employee-by-employee basis.

 The theory sounds great but historically firms large and small have struggled with training needs analysis and wholesale failed at employee specific, “benefit ranked training needs analysis”.
 The practical realities of life in modern business means that employers simply don’t have the time to even attempt the optimal training needs analysis model and instead end up settling for either some form of sampling possibly combined with some analysis of scorecards and lag indicators.
 In any event the training needs analysis process is rarely precise and almost never at an individual employee level.